- How to enable Momentum's Pomodoro timer

 Enabling Momentum's Pomodoro

-To enable the Pomodoro timer, hover your mouse over the clock, click the Clock icon that appears to the left and then click the Pomodoro icon.
+To enable the Pomodoro timer, hover your mouse over the clock, click the Switcher icon that appears to the left and then click the Pomodoro icon.

 Using Momentum's Pomodoro timer